 Hugel is one of the longest-established Alsace houses as well as being the most famous.
 The family firm has made wine in Riquewihr since 1639!
 As having extensive vineyard holdings of some 127 hectares (including grands crus Sporen and Schoenenbourg), Hugel also acts as a négociant buying grapes from other respected growers.

 The late Johnny Hugel was one of the most influential winemakers in Alsace, not only championing Alsace at home and abroad, but also helping to formulate important protection laws.
 It was he who obtained official seal of approval for late-harvest vendange tardive and Sélection de Grains Nobles designations.
 Under the thoughtful management of Johnny’s nephews, Marc and the sadly missed Etienne, who died suddenly and much too young in April 2016, the business remained in safe hands, and now a younger generation is involved in this great family tradition.

-Marc is the current winemaker, and in fine tradition the firm continues to make some of the very best examples of late harvest wines from riesling, gewürztraminer and Muscat available in Alsace today.
+Marc is the current winemaker, and in fine tradition the firm continues to make some of the very best examples of late-harvest wines from riesling, gewurztraminer and muscat available in Alsace today.